Tommy Lasorda: Brooklyn Dodgers (1954–1955)

+Kansas City Athletics (1956)

 Before the 1956 season, Lasorda was sold to the Kansas City Athletics, Kansas City traded him to the New York Yankees for Wally Burnette in July 1956.
 He appeared in 22 games for the Yankees' affiliate Triple-A Denver Bears in 1956–1957, and then was sold back to the Dodgers in 1957.
 During his tenure with the Bears, Lasorda was profoundly influenced by Denver manager Ralph Houk, who became Lasorda's role model for a major league manager.

 "Ralph taught me that if you treat players like human beings, they will play like Superman," he told Bill Plaschke in the biography I Live for This: Baseball's Last True Believer.
 "He taught me how a pat on a shoulder can be just as important as a kick in the butt."

 Lasorda returned to Montreal for the 1958 through 1960 seasons, but was released in July 1960.
 He was the winningest pitcher in the history of the team (107–57).
 On June 24, 2006, he was inducted into the Canadian Baseball Hall of Fame.
 He ended his major league career with a 0–4 record and a 6.52 ERA in 26 games.

 Coaching career

 Minor leagues

 Al Campanis, the Dodgers' scouting director, hired Lasorda as a scout in 1960.
 In 1966, he became the manager of the Pocatello Chiefs in the rookie leagues, then managed the Ogden Dodgers from 1966 to 1968.
 To inspire confidence in his players at Ogden, he would have each of them write a letter to the LA Dodger that played their position everyday in the big leagues, informing the regular that they would be replacing him one day.
 He became the Dodgers' AAA Pacific Coast League manager in 1969 with the Spokane Indians.
 He remained manager of the AAA team when it became the Albuquerque Dukes in 1972.
 His 1972 Dukes team won the PCL Championship.

-Lasorda was also a manager for the Dominican Winter Baseball League team Tigres del Licey.
-He led the team to the 1973 Caribbean World Series title in Venezuela.
+Lasorda also managed in the Latin American winter leagues.
+He led the Dominican Republic team Tigres del Licey to back-to-back LIDOM titles, as well as a Caribbean Series title at the 1973 edition in Venezuela.

 Dodgers' third-base coach

 In 1973, Lasorda became the third-base coach on the staff of Hall of Fame manager Walter Alston, serving four seasons.
 He was widely regarded as Alston's heir apparent and turned down several major league managing jobs elsewhere to remain in the Dodger fold.
-He also later returned to the third-base coach's box on a temporary basis while managing the Dodgers.
+He later returned to the third-base coach's box on a temporary basis while managing the Dodgers.